Finale (Smallville): Background and writing

 Following the conclusion of the seventh season finale "Arctic", showrunners and original series developers Alfred Gough and Miles Millar left the series.
-This meant that they were unable to write the series finale, although Millar later noted that, in their minds, "the last moment of the show would [have been] him putting on the suit and flying off into his future and his destiny."
+This meant that they were unable to write the series finale, although Millar later noted that, in their minds, "the last moment of the show would have been him putting on the suit and flying off into his future and his destiny".
 According to executive producer and showrunner Kelly Souders, she and fellow executive producer and showrunner Brian Peterson kept Gough and Millar's original ending in mind when they began working on the finale, because the scenes that Gough and Millar had envisioned represented "real wish fulfillments for fans".
-However, the resultant script changed along the way, with Souders eventually calling it "a smorgasbord of what everybody wanted."
+The resultant script changed along the way, with Souders eventually calling it "a smorgasbord of what everybody wanted".

 The first part of the episode was written by Al Septien and Turi Meyer, whereas the second half was written by Peterson and Souders.
 Due to the important nature of the episode, Septien, Meyer, Peterson, and Souders began working on the script before Christmas, in the fall of 2010 after the writers had a general idea for the first part of the 10th-season episodes.
 Souders later explained that the script had been finalized when Rosenbaum agreed to return to the series.
 As such, this forced the writers to redo parts of the episode to make room for his character.
 The work was so stressful, Souders said, that she experienced heart palpitations due to exhaustion, excitement, and the emotion of the experience.

 The episode finally features Clark flying.
-Peterson and Souders had toyed with the idea of showing Clark flying in either the 200th episode, "Homecoming," or during a different mid-season episode, but they decided against it; they argued that Clark flying was a metaphor for him finally embracing his destiny, and that adding it to another episode other than the finale would be jarring.
+Peterson and Souders had toyed with the idea of showing Clark flying in either the 200th episode, "Homecoming", or during a different mid-season episode, but they decided against it; they argued that Clark flying was a metaphor for him finally embracing his destiny, and that adding it to another episode other than the finale would be jarring.
 The writers listened to both network executive and fans in order to formulate the best idea as to how to handle the situation.
 Peterson noted that people wanted "one big transformation".
 According to Souders, the writers initially wished to include more members of the Justice League but, because of budgetary constraints, these ideas did not come to pass.
 Peterson, however, noted that the episode contained "80 to 90 percent of what everyone [wanted]".
 After the scripts were finished, they were heat-marked to ensure secrecy.
 According to Welling, scripts could not be photocopied and, in order to read them, the actors had to sign them in and out.